zmaychek84/aocl-scalapack/TESTING/README.txt

 Eg: To test only single precision cholesky transformation for all
     the MPI mapping for ranks between 4 to 16 use
     $ scalapack_test.sh -t xsllt -s 4 -i 1 -e 16 -c all

+Eg: To test all the programs on a machine with 'n' cores
+    $ scalapack_test.sh -t all -s <n>

 Eg: To test all the programs with maximum avialable ranks
     with MPI mapping "map-by l3cache"